-Arizona gives you real tools to protect what you've built.
+Arizona gives you real tools to protect what you have built.
 Most people never use them.

-Asset protection planning isn't just for the ultra-wealthy.
-It's for anyone with something worth protecting and enough foresight to act before a problem arises.
+Asset protection planning is not just for the ultra-wealthy.
+It is for anyone with something worth protecting and enough foresight to act before a problem arises.

 Arizona is one of the better states in the country for asset protection planning.
 The homestead exemption is strong.
 The LLC statutes are favorable.
 Arizona law gives residents access to trust structures that can shield assets from a wide range of future claims.

-Most people don't know any of this until they're already facing a problem.
+Most people do not know any of this until they are already facing a problem.
 By then, most of the options are gone.

 The fundamental rule is timing.
 Transferring assets into protective structures after a creditor has a claim, or after a lawsuit is filed, can be challenged as a fraudulent transfer under Arizona law.
 These tools work when used correctly and proactively.
-They don't work as a last-minute fix.
+They do not work as a last-minute fix.

 Most clients we work with already need a revocable living trust for probate avoidance and incapacity planning.
-What many don't realize is that a well-structured trust also lays the groundwork for multigenerational asset protection.
+What many do not realize is that a well-structured trust also lays the groundwork for multigenerational asset protection.

-When the stakes are higher — significant accumulated wealth, professional liability exposure, or business ownership — a revocable trust isn't enough.
+When the stakes are higher (significant accumulated wealth, professional liability exposure, or business ownership) a revocable trust is not enough.
 Irrevocable trusts offer stronger protection because assets transferred into them are generally no longer considered part of your attachable estate.

 Arizona is not currently a Domestic Asset Protection Trust state, but residents can access these structures through states that permit them, including Nevada and South Dakota.
 A properly structured DAPT allows you to be a discretionary beneficiary while still receiving protection from future creditors, subject to waiting periods and other requirements.

 A Spousal Lifetime Access Trust is another option worth knowing.
 Funded by one spouse for the benefit of the other, a SLAT removes assets from the grantor's taxable estate while keeping them accessible to the family.
-For married couples with estate tax exposure or significant liability concerns, this structure does meaningful work.
-An Irrevocable Life Insurance Trust keeps life insurance proceeds outside your taxable estate and protected from creditors — a well-established strategy for clients with significant policies.
+An Irrevocable Life Insurance Trust keeps life insurance proceeds outside your taxable estate and protected from creditors, a well-established strategy for clients with significant policies.

 These structures involve real tradeoffs, primarily the loss of direct control over transferred assets.
 We walk through those tradeoffs carefully before recommending any irrevocable structure.